siennameow/celebrity-matchmaker/README.md

 HTML

-Each Question page has a question, three button styled choices, and two button to go to next or previous question page.
+Each Question page has a question, three button styled choices, and two buttons to go to the next or previous question page.
 Also there's a progress bar indicating the user progress.
 ```HTML
     <header>
         <h1>Please answer the question below</h1>